ConvexRegression/cvxreg/doc/source/user_guide/cr/index.rst

 :code:`shape`           Selection: {:code:`convex`, :code:`concave`}, default: :code:`convex`

                         The shape of the function to be fitted.
-:code:`positive`        Boolean, default: False
+:code:`monotonic`       Selection: {:code:`increasing`, :code:`decreasing`}, default: None

-                        Whether to constrain the coefficients to be positive.
+                        Whether to constrain the function to be monotonic.
 :code:`fit_intercept`   Boolean, default: True

                         Whether to fit the intercept.